Marie Meurdrac

 Marie Meurdrac (c.
 1610 – 1680) was a French chemist and alchemist known for writing La Chymie Charitable et Facile, en Faveur des Dames [Easy Chemistry for Women], a treatise on chemistry aimed at common women.
 It is through this book that her name has survived to the present day, and scholars have argued that this was the first work on chemistry or alchemy by a woman since that of Maria the Jewess in the late classical period.
 Historian Lucia Tosi described Meurdrac as the first woman to publish a book on early chemistry.
 Though she was reluctant to write, concerned about criticism from those who didn't believe women should receive an education, she was a proto-feminist, and believed that "minds have no sex."

 Personal life

 Meurdrac was born into a landowning family in Mandres-les-Roses, today a suburb of Paris.
 Her father was Vincent Meurdrac (d.
 1650), a local notary, and her mother was Elisabeth Dovet (d.
 1636).
-She had a younger sister, Madame de La Guette, born Catherine Meurdrac (1613-1676), who later authored Memiors.
+She had a younger sister, Madame de La Guette, born Catherine Meurdrac (1613-1676), who later authored Memoirs.
 As a child, Meurdrac was more serious than her younger sister, and she served as godmother to several children in her village.
 In 1625, when she was about 15, she married Henri de Vibrac, commander of Charles de Valois's guard unit.
 She moved to the Château de Grosbois where she came to know the Countess de Guiche, wife of Armand de Gramont, Comte de Guiche.
 The pair became very good friends, and Meurdrac would later dedicate her chemistry treatise to the Countess.